How Much Salary Do You Need To Buy A Home In Houston's Top Neighborhoods

 Our estimates of Houston home salary requirements used a 20% down payment.
 However, some lenders have special 0% or 5% down loans.
 Contact me for a list of recommended mortgage providers and who to avoid.

-Houston median home prices above include only single-family homes unless otherwise stated.
+Houston median home prices below include only single-family homes unless otherwise stated.
 Methods and calculations for the salary needed to live comfortably in Houston are listed at the bottom of this article (1).

 Annual Salary & Houston Neighborhoods Matrix